andywiecko/andywiecko.github.io/_posts/2018-09-01-towerdefence.markdown

 ---

 Check this out!
-I've made my first game using Unity Engine: [Tower Defence][td] There are already builds for linux and windows OS.
+I've made my first game using Unity Engine: [Tower Defence][td] There are already builds for Linux and Windows OS.
-To play the game, just run proper file from `Builds/` dir.
+To play the game, just run the proper file from `Builds/` dir.
 I've attached below some screenshots from the game:

 <figure style="text-align: center">